 - You must have a bona fide retirement before returning to work, per IRS rules.
 Bona fide separation is defined as no formal or informal agreement to return to work prior to retirement.

-If you retire and you are returning to a voter-elected position (or are appointed to a voter-elected position), the following rules apply to Defined Benefit, Hybrid or Defined Contribution:
+If you retire and you are returning to a voter-elected position (or are appointed to a voter-elected position), the following rules apply to Defined Benefit or Hybrid Plan:

 - You must complete and submit the Working in Retirement Certification form (F-29c), signed by both you and your employer, to MERS.